krillavilla/React_Program/README.md

 # React Program Portfolio 🚀

 Welcome to my React development journey!
-This repository showcases my progression through the **Udacity React Nanodegree Program** from the School of Programming and Development.
+This repository showcases my progression through the **React Nanodegree Program** from the School of Programming and Development.

-## 🎓 About the Program

-**React** is completely transforming the Front-End Development landscape.
-This Nanodegree Program focuses on mastering React, the powerful UI library, and learning career-ready skills for building modern web applications.

-- **Level**: Intermediate
-- **Duration**: 39+ hours of content
-- **Rating**: 4.7/5 (564 Reviews)
-- **Provider**: Udacity (Part of Accenture)

 ## 📚 Program Overview